rilianx/Research/papers/convexity_detection.md

 One of the proper methods in **edge detection** is Laplacian of Gaussian (LoG).
 It combines the Gaussian filtering with the Laplacian.

 Laplacian, indeed, is the **image second-order derivative**.
 Since performing derivative into an image, enhances its high-frequency edges, the Laplacian filter is utilized to edges detection of an image.
+LOG applies Laplacian operator following the smoothing it on an image by Gaussian filter to reduce the noise.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyNDkxNjgzNCwtMTc0Njc5NDIwLC0xND
+eyJoaXN0b3J5IjpbNjQ4MDgxMTMsLTE3NDY3OTQyMCwtMTQyMz
-IzNDY0NTIyLC0xNTE0NDQ5NjY2LDk5MzM5Nzg2LC02MTM2NDE1
+Q2NDUyMiwtMTUxNDQ0OTY2Niw5OTMzOTc4NiwtNjEzNjQxNTE5
-MTksMTY0ODgwNjI0NSwxNTczNjM0NDgyLC0xMTkwNjQyODU5LD
+LDE2NDg4MDYyNDUsMTU3MzYzNDQ4MiwtMTE5MDY0Mjg1OSwxMT
-ExMTE1MzQwODcsMjExMjUyMTUyNSwtNzE2OTczNDQ3LC0xMDIx
+ExNTM0MDg3LDIxMTI1MjE1MjUsLTcxNjk3MzQ0NywtMTAyMTM0
-MzQxNCwxOTUxNzI3Mzg1LC01NDM3ODQ4MjUsLTE2ODQxNzA4ND
+MTQsMTk1MTcyNzM4NSwtNTQzNzg0ODI1LC0xNjg0MTcwODQ0LC
-QsLTY1NjA0ODE5MywtMTIwMzE1MzAwLC02NTI2MDQzNTEsLTE0
+02NTYwNDgxOTMsLTEyMDMxNTMwMCwtNjUyNjA0MzUxLC0xNDQy
-NDIzNzk1MjhdfQ==
+Mzc5NTI4XX0=
 -->